Kerr-Newman-AdS Black Hole Surrounded by Perfect Fluid Matter in Rastall Gravity: Abstract

 \section{Abstract}

-Rastall gravity is the modify Einstein general relativity, in which the energy-momentum conservation is assumed to be unsatisfied and generalized to $T^{\mu\nu}_{~~;\mu}=\lambda R^{,\nu}$.
-In this paper we investigate the Kerr-Newman-AdS black hole solutions surrounded by the scalar field matter of the Einstein-Maxwell equation in Rastall gravity using Newman-Jains method and complex computations.
-Through analyzing the root numbers of the horizon equation for two situations, we obtain the relations of $\alpha, M$ and $\kappa\lambda$.
-For the quintessence dark energy ($\omega=-2/3$), if $0<\kappa\lambda$ and $\kappa\lambda\neq 1$, the maximum of $\alpha$ will decrease with the increase of $\kappa\lambda$; if $-2<\kappa\lambda<0$, the maximum of $\alpha$ will become large with the increase of $\mid\kappa\lambda\mid$.
-For the scalar field dark matter ($\omega=-1/3$), if $0<\kappa\lambda<1$ and $\kappa\lambda\neq 1/2$, the maximum of $\alpha$ will decrease with the increase of $\kappa\lambda$; if $\kappa\lambda<0$, the maximum of $\alpha$ will become large with the increase of $\mid\kappa\lambda\mid$.
-We also study the influence of scalar field dark matter and quintessential dark energy on ergosphere size.
-It is found that scalar field matter has significant effect on ergosphere size, while quintessential dark energy has small influence for ergosphere size.
-The scalar field does not change the singularity of black hole.
-We also study the rotation velocity on the equatorial plane for quintessential dark energy ($\omega=-2/3$) and scalar field dark matter ($\omega=-1/3$), the parameters $\alpha$ and $\kappa\lambda$ make the shape of rotation velocity to be more different.
-These results could explain the diversity of rotation curve theoretically.
+The Rastall gravity is the modified Einstein general relativity, in which the energy-momentum conservation law is generalized to $T^{\mu\nu}_{~~;\mu}=\lambda R^{,\nu}$.
+In this work, we derive the Kerr-Newman-AdS (KN-AdS) black hole solutions surrounded by the perfect fluid matter in the Rastall gravity using the Newman-Janis method and Mathematica package.
+We then discuss the black hole properties surrounded by two kinds of specific perfect fluid matter, the dark energy ($\omega=-2/3$) and the perfect fluid dark matter ($\omega=-1/3$).
+Firstly, the Rastall parameter $\kappa\lambda$ could be constrained by the weak energy condition and strong energy condition.
+Secondly, by analyzing the number of roots in the horizon equation, we get the range of the perfect fluid matter intensity $\alpha$, which depends on the black hole mass $M$ and the Rastall parameter $\kappa\lambda$.
+Thirdly, we study the influence of the perfect fluid dark matter and dark energy on the ergosphere.
+We find that the perfect fluid dark matter has significant effects on the ergosphere size, while the dark energy has smaller effects.
+Finally, we find that the perfect fluid matter does not change the singularity of the black hole.
+Furthermore, we investigate the rotation velocity in the equatorial plane for the KN-AdS black hole with dark energy and perfect fluid dark matter.
+We propose that the rotation curve diversity in Low Surface Brightness galaxies could be explained in the framework of the Rastall gravity when both the perfect fluid dark matter halo and the baryon disk are taken into account.